juicedata/juicefs-csi-driver/docs/en/administration/troubleshooting.md

 kubectl -n kube-system logs $(kubectl -n kube-system get po -o jsonpath='{..metadata.name}' -l app=juicefs-csi-node --field-selector spec.nodeName=$(kubectl get po -o jsonpath='{.spec.nodeName}' -n $APP_NS $APP_POD_NAME)) -c juicefs-plugin
 ```

-#### Check mount pod {#check-mount-pod}
+#### Check Mount Pod {#check-mount-pod}

-If no errors are shown in the CSI Node logs, check if mount pod is working correctly.
+If no errors are shown in the CSI Node logs, check if Mount Pod is working correctly.

-You can easily acquire mount pod name using the [diagnostic script](#csi-doctor), but if you need to debug without the script, here's a series of commands to help you with this process:
+You can easily acquire Mount Pod name using the [diagnostic script](#csi-doctor), but if you need to debug without the script, here's a series of commands to help you with this process:

 ```shell
 # In less complex situations, use below command to print logs for all mount pods